How much electricity is used for lighting in the United States?

-The commercial sector, which includes commercial and institutional buildings, and public street and highway lighting, consumed about 141 billion kWh for lighting in 2019, equal to about 10% of total commercial sector electricity consumption.
+The commercial sector, which includes commercial and institutional buildings, and public street and highway lighting, consumed about 157 billion kWh for lighting in 2020, equal to about 12% of total commercial sector electricity consumption and about 4% of total U.S. electricity consumption in 2020.
 EIA does not have an estimate of electricity use specifically for public street and highway lighting.

 In 2018, about 48 billion kWh were consumed for facility lighting in manufacturing facilities, which was equal to about 1.2% of total U.S. electricity consumption in 2018.1

 1 This is the most recent data available at the time that this FAQ was updated.

-EIA projections for energy use in the residential and commercial sectors in Table 4 and Table 5 of the Annual Energy Outlook (Reference case)
+EIA projections for energy use in the residential and commercial sectors in Annual Energy Outlook, Reference case Tables 4 Table 5

 Energy Explained: Use of electricity